🔍 공개 퀴즈 검색

 3. Proteins

-4. Different versions of same gene ✓
+4. Different forms of a gene ✓

 Genotype is: